thyme676/lazy_kernel_mirror/README.md

 # lazy_kernel_mirror
 2 scripts that mirror the ubuntu mainline kernels.
+Have the latest, bleeding edge, kernel at your fingertips!
 *Warning!
 RC kernels are unstable and not for production!*

 # Usage